Visualizations Overview¶

 Options

 Sets the headers that will be displayed in the table.
-If none are stated then all of the headers will be outputed
+If none are stated then all of the headers will be output

 Sorts the table by <key>.